Skip to Main Content

 Using the library databases will help you locate newspaper, magazine, and scholarly journal articles.

-Opposing Viewpoints In Context Opposing Viewpoints in Context contains information on social issues.
+Opposing Viewpoints In Context This link opens in a new window Opposing Viewpoints in Context contains information on social issues.
 Access viewpoint articles, topic overviews, statistics, primary documents, links to websites, reference sources, and full-text magazine and newspaper articles.

-EBSCO Power Search This site will let you search all of the EBSCO databases at once, including Academic Search Ultimate, MasterFILE Complete, and more.
+EBSCO Power Search This link opens in a new window This site will let you search all of the EBSCO databases at once, including Academic Search Ultimate, MasterFILE Complete, and more.

 Search for Books in the OCC Library